 Effective shade surrogate measure targets shown in Table 9-7 and Table 9-8 represent a surrogate for the amount of solar loading that will attain the HUA and load allocations for nonpoint sources managing streamside vegetation.
 The surrogate measure is the arithmetic mean of the effective shade values at all model nodes assigned to each DMA (Equation 9-9).
+Equation 9-9 Equation 9-9.
 Equation 9-9 may be used to recalculate the mean effective shade targets if DMA boundaries change or the DMA boundary needs to be corrected.
-Equation 9-9 may also be used to recalculate the mean effective shade gap assessments following the process and methods outlined in the WQMP.
+Equation 9-9 Equation 9-9 may also be used to recalculate the mean effective shade targets based on an updated shade gap assessments following the process and methods outlined in the WQMP.